 Clinical Psychology PhD Program Overview

 The Clinical Psychology doctoral program at Brigham Young University is a well-established, nationally visible program.
 We are committed to excellence and have a training model and the resources necessary for us to reach our goal.
-Our program has enjoyed continuous accreditation1 by the American Psychological Association (APA) since 1971.
+Our program has enjoyed continuous accreditation 1 by the American Psychological Association (APA) since 1971.
 We are confident that our program’s emerging national reputation will continue to grow in prestige, thanks to quality resources and a commitment to excellence.
 Cognitive-behavioral and behavioral approaches are well-represented, in addition to interpersonal, family systems, compassion-focused and mindfulness-based orientations, so that students are exposed to a diversity of clinical approaches and populations.
 Training focuses on academic and research competence and gives students both the theoretical and the practical experience necessary to develop strong clinical skills.
 Candidates with various backgrounds who have strong academic and clinical promise are recruited.
 Adhering to the scientist-practitioner training philosophy, our goal is to prepare students with the knowledge and skills to be excellent clinical psychologists, equipped to pursue academic, research, or clinical careers.
 Although many of our graduates pursue professional careers, academic and research competencies are also central to the goals of the program.
-Students may elect optional Emphasis Areas in (1) Child, Adolescent, and Family Clinical Psychology, (2) Clinical Neuropsychology, (3) Clinical Research, or (4) Clinical Health Psychology.
+Students may elect optional Major Areas of Study in (1) Child, Adolescent, and Family Clinical Psychology, (2) Clinical Neuropsychology, or (3) Clinical Health Psychology.

 Apply for the program here.